wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ## Even and odd numbers

 An even number can be divided into two equal parts, while an odd number cannot.
 Halving an odd number leaves a remainder of 1.
-A set $S$ with an odd number of elements has a middle element.[^1]
+A set with an odd number of elements has a middle element (if the elements are arranged in a line).[^1]

 ```
 o